abasile1-tech/flash-card-application/README.md

  - Allow cards to be reordered
  - Allow the backs of the cards to be shown by default instead of always the fronts
  - Add a backup for the database
+ - Add the ability to navigate to the desired card number